IHCCJavaII/docs/general-project-instructions/README.md

 prompt you with some default settings for this new copied repo, and you can accept and fork the project.

-You now have your own repo with a copy of my starter code for this project.
+You now have your own repo with a copy of whatever was in my repo.

 **Important last repo setup step!!** Go to the Actions tab on your forked repo and click the green button that says "I understand..." to allow github actions to run.
 If you don't see that button after clicking Actions, then you're good to go.